 Have you ever had to look for criminal records online?
 Was it easy?
-Did you search online or did you have to call the courthouse? was the information you recieved correct?
+Did you search online or did you have to call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your account might help other people that are in the same situation.

 Speak Your Mind

 For Federal crimes, the FBI keeps a list of the Ten Most Wanted Criminals.
 In Schley County, the Sheriff has their own list of the most wanted criminals, that you can access online.

 Schley County Sheriff’s Department Ten Most Wanted List: External Link

 While the prospect of being incarcerated in the Schley County jail is no fun, you will soon become accustomed to the routine that is set for you in jail.
 All inmates get an alarm for wake-up at six in the morning, and next you’ll have roll call.
 Next, you will get breakfast.
 Following breakfast you will be required to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Schley County Jail, your experiences would be welcomed, if it can help another person to deal with it.